freaug/Max-RandomRange/README.md

 <h2>Troubleshooting: </h2>

-I've tested the template and mxj object with Max5 and Max6 on OS X Yosemite with no issues.
+I've the mxj object with Max5 and Max6 on OS X Yosemite with no issues.
+If you test on a different system or come across a bug please let me know so I can update the docs.

 If you have any issues the mxj reference is a good place to look: https://docs.cycling74.com/max5/refpages/max-ref/mxj.html or you can drop me a line ed.mc.farr@gmail.com